 Ah, happy eyes! whose tears are wiped away

 Whether or not you bear to look on me.

-In the last six lines the poem there is a turn, or volta.
+In the last six lines of the poem, there is a turn or volta.
 The speaker begins to refer to herself in the first person.
 She admits that she doesn’t know if the women who have passed on, the mothers, are able to see “us.”
 They might, or they might not.
 The speaker also doesn’t know if they’re able to see at all, or even have an understanding of the events which are occurring “back [on] earth from Paradise.”

 She is speaking on all the mothers who have died, and are now in Heaven looking down on their children.
 The speaker wonders if when they watch their daughters live the same, strong lives they lived, if “tears not gather in those loving eyes?”

 The speaker expects that the spirits of all dead mothers should be happy for their daughters.
 They should be crying happy tears.
 The speaker makes the poem more personal in the last line.
 She expresses concern that her mother might not be able to bear to look at her.
 She hopes that whether or not this is the case that there is someone to “wipe away the tears.”